Sandruski/htn-planner/README.md

 # HTN
- A hierarchical task network (HTN) planner.
+ A hierarchical task network (HTN) planner with a custom domain language.

 ## Getting Started
 1. Clone the repository with `git clone https://github.com/Sandruski/HTN`.